 It is in this in-between time where we can lose our confidence and feel deeply lost and terribly confused about how we got here and where we are going.
 No one wants to be in this place, but paradoxically it is the place where we most often find ourselves, in the truest sense of the word.
 This threshold may feel dark—your guiding lantern throws only a short shadow—but this is a fertile void.
 In it, a powerful transformation is occurring, even if it feels like nothing is happening at all.

-As an Interfaith Minister-in-Training, my job is to be your lantern keeper—to help tend your light as you learn how to press ahead, even though the way forward feels dim, uncertain, and—at times—scary.
+As an Ordained Interfaith Minister, my job is to be your lantern keeper—to help tend your light as you learn how to press ahead, even though the way forward feels dim, uncertain, and—at times—scary.
 I’ll accompany you as we move together towards a new dawn for your life and business and don’t worry: I’ll bring the pizza.